peperuano/AbapExamples/dontdothis/move-corresponding.md

 Move-Corresponding
 ==================

 I had been asked by a customer to modify an existing report to account for new functionality.
-The functionality involved organizing the data in a bit of a different manner.
-The existing transaction created sales documents based on the number of rows the end-user filled on the screen and a
+The functionality involved extending an existing process to fit some new types of variables.
+The customer however asked that the existing functionality remained as is.

 ## The Keyword